 - Be careful how you define “we.”
 It should only refer to the authors and never the audience unless your intention is to write a conversational piece rather than a scholarly document!
 After all, the readers were not involved in analyzing or formulating the conclusions presented in your paper (although, we note that the point of your paper is to persuade readers to reach the same conclusions you did).
 While this is not a hard-and-fast rule, if you do want to use “we” to refer to a larger class of people, clearly define the term “we” in the sentence.
 For example, “As researchers, we frequently question…”

-- The first person is becoming more acceptable under Modern English usage standards; however, the second-person pronoun “you” is still generally unacceptable because it is too casual for academic writing.
+- First-person writing is becoming more acceptable under Modern English usage standards; however, the second-person pronoun “you” is still generally unacceptable because it is too casual for academic writing.

 - Take all of the above notes with a grain of salt.
-That is, double-check your journal or institution’s author guidelines.
+That is, double-check your institution or target journal’s author guidelines.
 Some organizations may prohibit the use of personal pronouns.

 - As an extra tip, before submission, you should always read through the most recent issues of a journal to get a better sense of the editors’ preferred writing styles and conventions.